What is credentialing?

 Interested in applying for participation in an Aetna Network?

 Aetna evaluates each provider's request for participation with Aetna health plans against the current need to service the membership in a specific geographic area.
-Providers can complete a request for participation online at http://www.aetna.com/about-aetna-insurance/contact-us/forms/doctors_hospitals/index.html or by calling one of the following numbers:
+Providers can complete a request for participation by doing the following:

 I've heard of an organization called the Council for Affordable Quality Healthcare or CAQH.
 Can you tell me more about this organization?